Resident Portal – What Is It & How It Reduces Staff Workload

 Giving residents the tools that they need to have an enriching experience in their community is critical to delivering good customer service.
 Tools that are built with a self-service mindset enables residents to access information quickly, on any device, and with a minimal amount of help.
 A self-service resident portal is just as beneficial to residents as it is to managers.
 It reduces calls to the office, giving managers more time back in the day to focus on other projects.
 As a management company, your customer service efforts will pay off with happier communities that want to retain your services for years to come.
-In this article, you’ll learn about 11 features within Pilera that will impress your residents and improve your operations.
+In this article, you’ll learn about 12 features within Pilera that will impress your residents while improving employee workload.

 What is a Resident Portal?